aksommerville/egg-202405/README.md

 - [ ] x11fb: Why does scaling 2x or 3x make such a big performance difference?
 I'm seeing like 22% CPU vs 4%.
 - [ ] Fine-grained access controls for HTTP and Storage.
 Native and Web both.
 - [ ] Web: Need some way to prevent game JS from accessing browser APIs.
+- - Would it help to run in a Web Worker?
+That eliminates Window and Document, but we'd still have to prevent eg fetch and setTimeout.
 - [ ] If there's more than one 'js' or 'wasm' resource, concatenate them.
 And at build time, we can allow >1MB.
 - [ ] Source maps
 - [ ] Web: Input.js: Try to detect availability of mouse, keyboard, touch, accelerometer.